 What's most important to consider during those be there moments?
 It's the perfect intersection of intent, context, and immediacy so it's imperative to make sure you know the intent and context of your learner to solve their immediate need.
 Brainstorm all different scenarios and put yourself in the shoes of the learner so you can figure out what would be most helpful in each situation.
 Are they deep in the hospital without an internet connection (context) hoping to show a surgeon 3D animations of their new knee replacement technology (intent)?
 In that situation, do they want text on screen or audio to trigger the main selling points they should be going over or do they have it memorized and that information would be distracting to the sale?

-Main takeaway?
+So what's the main takeaway?
 "Provide information at the the very moment of need and you're sure to gain some fans."
 Agreed, Google.

 Seems obvious, right?
-The best micro-moment (performance support and sales enablement) content is, the useful kind.
-The exact information the user wants at that exact moment.
+The best micro-moment (performance support and sales enablement) content is the useful kind—the exact information the user wants at that exact moment.

 So how do you eliminate speed as a barrier?

 What are you trying to get out of your performance support system?
 "Start with that goal and think about how you can cut the number of steps a user must take to reach it."
-For example, if your goal is to allow reps barrier free access to content, create a filter based on media-type so they can narrow searches down to the media type they prefer to learn through instead of making them sift through all of the learning material to find the videos, PDFs, or whatever they prefer.
+For example, if your goal is to allow reps barrier free access to content, create a filter based on media type so they can narrow searches down to the media type they prefer to learn through instead of making them sift through all of the learning material to find the videos, PDFs, or whatever they prefer.

 Like what you read?

-Sign up to receive our blog & industry insights in your inbox!Sign Me Up!
+Sign up to receive our blog & industry insights in your inbox!Sign me up